Trofogol/_ts-api-template/README.md

 ## VS Code extensions

 This template contains a list of recommended extensions (and predefined configurations) for VS Code editor.
 They should be installed manually, by checking `Recommended` section of `Extensions` tab.
-Not all suggested extensions will be the ones recommended for this project, you can refer to
+Not all suggested extensions will be the ones recommended for this project by default, you can refer to
 `.vscode\extensions.json` file.

 ## Build